 The result is a labyrinth of horizontal distribution of the irrigation water in the drip bulb that allows us to have the water in contact with the atmospheric oxygen and with the roots of the new plants.

 In the next photo you can see how the bulbs are joined in the corridor between the rows.

-Then you can see how the greenhouse land remains without applying EDYPRO HUMECTANTE.
+You can see how the greenhouse land remains without applying EDYPRO HUMECTANTE.